- A characteristic sour taste.

-Aqueous acids have a pH under 7, with acidity increasing the lower the pH.
+Acidic solutions have a pH less than 7, with lower pH values corresponding to increasing acidity.
 Common examples of acids include acetic acid (in vinegar), sulfuric acid (used in car batteries), and tartaric acid (used in baking).
-As these three examples show, acids can be solutions, liquids, or solids.

 There are three common definitions for acids: